Bringing the Science of Reading Home - Ready4K®

 Sample Lesson

-As a family engagement specialist, I am often curious about the role that parents and caregivers can play in developing proficient readers.
-I and many educators recognized how powerful engaged families are and the benefits they enable, including boosted reading scores, graduation rates, and social-emotional wellbeing.
+Today, as a family engagement specialist, I am often curious about the role that parents and caregivers can play in developing proficient and independent reading skills.
+I and many educators recognized how powerful engaged families are and the benefits they confer to students, including boosted reading scores, graduation rates, and social-emotional well-being.

-And I get giddy with excitement when I think about parents and The Code.
+And I get giddy with excitement when I think about families and The Code.

 Why?
-Parents are extremely well positioned to unlock The Code with their kids.
+Families are extremely well positioned to unlock The Code with their kids.
+And this is where educators have the opportunity to adapt the science of reading for parents and caregivers at home.

 Mom reads with her two young children under makeshift fort in living room.